Written by John August, Caroline Thompson, Pamela Pettler, Carlos Grangel, and Tim Burton

 Directed by Tim Burton and Mike Johnson

 Victor (voiced by Johnny Depp) is a young man betrothed to Victoria (voiced by Emily Watson).
 The two have never met, and the wedding is one of convenience.
 Victor’s family seeks to better their social standing by capitalizing on Victoria’s pedigree.
-Victoria’s family is but a few steps from the poorhouse, and need an infusion of “new money”.
+Victoria’s family is but a few steps from the poorhouse, and needs an infusion of “new money”.

 Upon meeting, the two become enchanted with each other and the marriage is less of a burden.
 Unfortunately, Victor is shy and somewhat bumbling and cannot get through his vows during the wedding rehearsal.
 The local Pastor (voiced by Christopher Lee) postpones the wedding until such a time that Victor can say the vows.